 - Green tea leaves - Green tea leaves blend many different types of green tea.
 They're a good choice if you want to try a variety of green teas and avoid buying a whole can of each.

 The water temperature will vary depending on the green tea leaves you use.
 For most green teas, you'll want to boil the water and then let it sit for a few minutes before pouring it into your teapot.
 If you're using green tea leaves, the water should be boiling by the time you add the leaves to your teapot.

 Step 2: Green Tea Leaves

 Depending on the green tea you're using, you'll add the leaves directly to your teapot or use a filter.
 Once you've added the leaves, pour the boiling water into the teapot, place the lid on the pot, and let it sit for 2-3 minutes.

 Step 3: Brewing Time and Temperature

-- Chinese green teas - should brew Chinese green teas for 1-3 minutes.
-If you're using green tea leaves, brew for 2-3 minutes.
+You should brew Chinese green teas for 1-3 minutes if using green tea leaves and mixture for 2-3 minutes.

 Step 4: Enjoy Your Beverage

 Once your tea has steeped appropriately, you can enjoy your beverage!
 Depending on the type of green tea that you're using, add a little bit of sweetener or milk to your tea to make it more palatable.
 Add a few pieces of lemon or lime to boost your tea's flavor.

 There are many ways to enjoy green tea, whether with compound leaves or a more traditional variety of leaves.
 Now that you know how to brew green tea and have the right equipment, you can enjoy all its health benefits without bitterness.